lago-project/lago/docs/lago-tutorial/README.rst

 -  The workdir will be named ".lago"
 -  As mentioned above, The default repo will be used.

-Note: Lago will copy the deployment scripts into the new environment, and set up the following environment variables:
+Note: Lago will copy the deployment scripts into the new environment and set up two environment variables.
+For example, if you were at /home/myuser/lago dir,

-- $LAGO_PREFIX_PATH = FULL_PATH/.lago/current
+- $LAGO_PREFIX_PATH = /home/myuser/lago/.lago/current
-- $LAGO_WORKDIR_PATH = FULL_PATH/.lago
+- $LAGO_WORKDIR_PATH = /home/myuser/lago/.lago/

 so when using a relative path to the deployment (in the init file), there is no worry that the path will be broken when trying to deploy the vms from a directory that doesn't satisfy the relative path.